carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ---
-title: "Writing and Styling Rmd Documents"
+title: "Writing and Styling Qmd Documents"
 teaching: 10
 exercises: 10
 questions:
 - "What is the Visual Editor in Rstudio?"
 - "Which features does the Visual Editor have?"
-- "How can I can apply styling and formatting to Rmd documents in Rstudio more easily?"
+- "How can I can apply styling and formatting to Qmd documents in Rstudio more easily?"
 - "How to add inline code?"

 objectives: